nest-microservices-williams/client-gateway/README.md

 1. Clone the repository
 2. Run `npm install`
 3. Create .env from .env.example
+4. Getting up Nats server
-4. Getting microservices up and running (Refer to the README.md of each microservice)
+5. Getting microservices up and running (Refer to the README.md of each microservice)
-5. Run `npm run start:dev`
+6. Run `npm run start:dev`

 ## Nats